Choosing the Right Visa: Key Differences Between the Golden Visa, D2 and D7 Visas

 Comparison Chart

-Below you may find a chart comparing the different conditions per residency option:
+Below is a chart comparing the different conditions per residency option:

-From the above is it easy to conclude that the D2 Visa, D7 Visa and Digital Nomad Visas are the easiest ways to obtain residency in Portugal, due to the low quantitative requirements.
-However, these residency options are aimed for foreigners intending to relocate to Portugal on a permanent basis, and residency candidates are therefore required to present evidence of:
+From the above it is easy to conclude that the D2, D7 and Digital Nomad Visas have the lowest quantitative requirements, but are aimed at those intending to relocate to Portugal permanently.
+Applicants must therefore present evidence of:

-- Enrolment in a Portuguese education institution, when children over 18 years old are included in the application as family members.
+- Enrolment in a Portuguese education institution, when children over 18 are included as dependents

-The Golden Visa, on the other hand, was designed to attract investment from wealthy individuals, but not necessarily to attract citizens wanting to relocate permanently to Portugal (although that option is also possible), granting such investors the exclusive right of holding residency while keeping their permanent and tax residencies abroad, in return for a higher cost.
+The Golden Visa, on the other hand, was designed to attract investment without requiring permanent relocation (although moving is optional), granting residency rights while maintaining your permanent and tax residency abroad, in return for a higher investment.

 Key Advantages of the Golden Visa